-3.1 Gradient Function
+3.1 Regularized derivatives

-To be able to estimate the orientation tensor needed by the LK tracker and the Harris operator we need a function that estimates the horizontal and vertical derivatives for all pixels.
-Implement a function that takes a filter size and a standard deviation as inputs, and returns the regularized derivatives for an image.
+We start by estimating all the knowns in the LK equation.
+It is useful to have a function that estimates all of them in order to ensure that they all have the same regularization.
+Implement a function that takes a filter size and a standard deviation as inputs, and returns the regularized derivatives, and compatible images.

-One possible function signature is image_gradient(I, J, ksize, sigma) \rightarrow Ig, Jg, Jgdx, Jgdy.
-Hint: This was discussed in the computer lesson.
+A possible function signature is: regularized_values(I, J, ksize, sigma) \rightarrow Ig, Jg, Jgdx, Jgdy.
+Hint: This was discussed in the computer lesson, and in [1].